lightpack/docs/relationships-intro.md

 #### Detach Pivot Records

 To delete a pivot record, use `detach()` method.
-It removse records in the pivot table, supporting extra columns as additional where filters.
+It removes records in the pivot table, supporting extra columns as additional where filters.

 ```php
 $user = new User(23);